-If you pre-order The Stone Tide, you'll receive a copy before it reaches the shops. (nb. those who ordered via our 2017 Kickstarter will receive their signed copy first)
+(nb. those who ordered via our 2017 Kickstarter campaign will receive their signed copy before pre-orders go out)

 The Stone Tide: Adventures at the End of the World by Gareth E. Rees

 ‘The problems started the day we moved to Hastings…’

 When Gareth E. Rees moves to a dilapidated Victorian house in Hastings he begins to piece together an occult puzzle connecting Aleister Crowley, John Logie Baird and the Piltdown Man hoaxer.
 As freak storms and tidal surges ravage the coast, Rees is beset by memories of his best friend’s tragic death in St Andrews twenty years earlier.
 Convinced that apocalypse approaches and his past is out to get him, Rees embarks on a journey away from his family, deep into history and to the very edge of the imagination.
 Tormented by possessed seagulls, mutant eels and unresolved guilt, how much of reality can he trust?

 The Stone Tide is a novel about grief, loss, history and the imagination.
 It is about how people make the place and the place makes the person.
 Above all it is about the stories we tell to make sense of the world.